TechDufus/techdufus.github.io/_posts/Functions.md

 }
 ```

-Before the variable name, we add a section `[Parameter()]`, and inside of the parenthasis we add our features, in this case we add the word **Mandatory** to tell this function that you must always provide a value for this parameter.
+Before the variable name, we add a section `[Parameter()]`, and inside of the parentheses we add our features.
+In this case we add the word **Mandatory** to tell this function that you must always provide a value for this parameter.

-Not if you try to call `New-Folder` as-is, you will be prompted to enter a value.
+Now if you try to call `New-Folder` as-is, you will be prompted to enter a value.

 ![](/img/posts/functions_new-folder_mandatoryparameter.png)

 **Figure 2 - Mandatory Parameter**

-If you enter a value the function will use it, if you just press enter without specifying the value you will get an error since the function now knows **not** to proceede without that value.
+If you enter a value the function will use it, if you just press enter without specifying the value you will get an error since the function now knows **not** to proceed without that value.

 Since this is the only parameter defined, we can ommit listing the parameter `-FolderName` and just provide it's value.
 PowerShell assumes we are providing a value for this one parameter, but just to be sure, let's add another piece of metadata to our parameter like this.